Ally Pally Fireworks Festival

-The lofty palace returned to illuminating the skies of north London last year following a distressing four-year hiatus, and it's back again for 2014.
-As well as an impressive firework display with a glitteric panoramic view of London as its backdrop (starts at 7.30pm) tickets include entrance to a family zone with funfair rides and entertainment, an adult funfair and a street food and craft beer village.
-Discounted tickets for the indoor ice rink can be purchased when booking, too.
+The lofty palace returned to illuminating the skies of north London three years ago following a distressing four-year hiatus, and it's back again for 2016 - and this year it's happening TWICE.
+As well as impressive firework displays with a glittering panoramic view of London as its backdrop tickets include entrance to a family zone with funfair rides and entertainment, an adult funfair and a street food and craft beer village.

-Adults who'd like to make a (boozy) day of it should add on a ticket to the German Bier Festival that will take place in Alexandra Palace's Great Hall (3pm-11pm), providing all the fun of Oktoberfest: table service from Bavarian Fräuleins, oompah bands, sausages and plenty of beer.
+Adults who'd like to make a (boozy) day of it should add on a ticket to the German Bier Festival that will take place in Alexandra Palace's Great Hall (from 3pm), providing all the fun of Oktoberfest: table service from Bavarian Fräuleins, oompah bands, sausages and plenty of beer.
 Lederhosen are not compulsory but definitely encouraged.
-Entertainment for the evening will be a battle of the tribute bands Blurb and Noasis, which hopefully won't seem such a strange fit once you've drained a couple of one-litre steins.
-Bier Festival tickets include access to the South Terrace for a splendid view of the fireworks.
+Entertainment for the evening will be from Club de Fromage and headlined by an Elton John tribute act.

 Average User Rating

 - 4 star:3

 - 3 star:2

 - 2 star:2